berlin-tv-tower-alexanderplatz-blue-sky

 Berlin TV Tower Tickets: Observation Deck and Restaurant Guide

 The Berlin TV Tower is the tallest structure in Germany and the most recognisable silhouette in Berlin’s skyline.
-At 368 metres, it’s visible from virtually everywhere in the city — a silver needle topped with a sphere that catches the light and, on sunny days, projects a cross-shaped reflection that the East German government spent years trying to explain away.
-They built it in the 1960s as a symbol of socialist technological achievement.
-The cross-shaped glare became known as “the Pope’s revenge.”
-The irony writes itself.
+At 368 metres, it’s visible from virtually everywhere in the city — a silver needle topped with a sphere that catches the light and projects a cross-shaped reflection that the atheist East German government spent decades trying to explain away.
+Berliners called it “the Pope’s revenge.”

 The observation deck sits at 203 metres — high enough to see the entire city and well beyond it on a clear day.
 The revolving restaurant one floor above serves food designed by Michelin-starred chef Tim Raue while rotating 360 degrees every 30 minutes.
 And a newer VR experience adds a virtual reality time-travel element that lets you see Berlin as it looked in different historical periods.
 Between the view, the food, and the history, the TV Tower packs more into a 45-minute visit than most Berlin attractions manage in half a day.